 - Look at the labels on your rugs & carpets.
 Especially avoid those sprayed to be “stain-resistant.”
 Especially be aware of this if you have kids constantly crawling on the floor or pets.

-- Avoid waterproof, water-resistant, stain-resistant clothing.
+- Avoid waterproof, water-resistant, and stain-resistant clothing.
+Always read the label!

 Using a high-quality water filter is a great way to reduce your daily PFAS exposure.